 The instruction said that it only covers 6 square feet, it actually covers more than that.
 I used 1 can for 3 coats.

-A closer look on the texture, basically it is like some tiny paint splashes in black, gray and white tone.
+A closer look at the texture of the faux brick wall, basically it is like some tiny paint splashes in black, gray, and white tone.

 After 3 coats and the faux brick wall panel is completed, leave it to dry until it is safe to handle.

 I am more than happy with the result.
-Perhaps when I get bored of gray, I will repaint it to white using the same “make it stone!” texture paint.
+Perhaps when I get bored of gray, I will repaint it to white using the same “Make Tt Stone!” texture paint.

 Looks beautiful, but I am curious to the practicality of using this method on a wall that may have daily contact just by living?
 How durable and messy??